m-a-s-h-e-d/m-a-s-h-e-d/README.md

 <div>
 <div align="left">
   <h3> 👨🏻‍💻 About Me </h3>
-  I am a software engineer with a strong interest in backend development.
-Frontend is pretty fun to mess around with from time to time as well.
+  <p>I am a software engineer with a strong interest in backend development.
+Frontend is pretty fun to mess around with from time to time as well.</p>

   - 🤔 &nbsp; Creating backend servers, databases, and pipelines
   - 💼 &nbsp; Working on my new [Project Hub](https://mattari.dev)
   - ✍️ &nbsp; Playing around with Angular + ASP.NET Core